 Roberta Sue Alexander is Distinguished Service Professor of History and Professor Emeritus at the University of Dayton.
 She is the author of North Carolina Faces the Freedmen: Race Relations During Presidential Reconstruction, 1865-67.

-Listed in: History · Ohio and Regional · Legal History · American History, Midwest · Law
+Listed in: History · Ohio and Regional · Legal and Constitutional History · American History, Midwest · Law

 Justice and Legal Change on the Shores of Lake Erie